bitoex/bitopro-offical-api-docs/api/v3/public/get_ohlc_data.md

 |        |      | from       | int64  | Yes      | Start time in unix timestamp.                                                                                             |         |                                                   | 1550822974 |
 |        |      | to         | int64  | Yes      | End time in unix timestamp.                                                                                               |         |                                                   | 1566375034 |

+⚠️ Note: 1m and 5m resolution only provide data for the last 365 days

 # Api Response

 **Response Example:**